destrixapp/docs/docs/Commands/parameters.md

 ??? tip "Player Selectors"

-    You can use player selectors to select multiple groups of players or a player that matches certain attributes
+    You can use player selectors to select multiple groups of players or a player that matches certain attributes.

     === "`@me`"
         You may recognise that in some command specifics that the default value of parameter type "player" is sometimes **@me**, this will default to whatever use trigged the command.
 This is what a player type will be set to if no parameter is provided.